I Spy: “Harry Potter” in “Princess Hours”

 Various “Harry Potter” books in Korean drama “Princess Hours”

 I will cheat today, though, because I haven’t seen this drama myself.
 Fellow Korean drama enthusiast Rainecaphriel shared this screenshot she took of various “Harry Potter” books seen in episode 7 of “Princess Hours” a.k.a.
 “Goong (궁)”, a 2006 drama which starred one of my favorite ladies, Yoon Eun-hye.
-In these scene, Prince Yul (Kim Jeong-hoon) was reading the books.
-It’s interesting to note that these are the English Bloomsbury editions. :)
+In this scene, Prince Yul (Kim Jeong-hoon) was reading the books.
+It’s interesting to note that these are the English Bloomsbury editions. 🙂

 I chose this as my first entry for this feature because it’s my friend Leia’s favorite K-drama (and the only one she would gush about, LOL), and it’s her birthday today!
 Happy Birthday, dude!